9:15am - 10:45am

 Dr Saif Huda

-Consultant neurologist (Hon) and senior clinical lecturer, Walton Centre NHS Foundation Trust
+Honorary consultant neurologist and senior clinical lecturer, Walton Centre NHS Foundation Trust

 Dr Muna Aljawad FRCP

-Muna Al-Jawad is a clinical academic, working at Brighton and Sussex Medical School as an associate professor in medical education.
+Dr Muna Al-Jawad is a clinical academic working at Brighton and Sussex Medical School as an associate professor in medical education.
 She is curriculum lead on the undergraduate course and lead for the personal and professional development module.
-She co-leads the Masters in Health Professions Education.
-Muna is currently co-chairing a Medical Schools Council group writing national anti-racism guidance for medical schools.
-In her 50% clinical time, Muna is a consultant geriatrician, working on the acute floor (also known as the ED corridor) and specialist dementia ward (A8) at the Royal Sussex County Hospital in Brighton.
+She co-leads the masters in health professions education.
+Muna is currently co-chairing a medical schools council group, writing national anti-racism guidance for medical schools.
+In her 50% clinical time, she is a consultant geriatrician, working on the acute floor (also known as the ED corridor) and specialist dementia ward (A8) at the Royal Sussex County Hospital in Brighton.
 Muna’s research uses comics to understand the practice of medicine.
-She is well known in the Graphic Medicine community (as part of the field of Healthcare Humanities).
-In 2024 she completed a PhD at the School of Art and Media.
+She is well known in the graphic medicine community (as part of the field of healthcare humanities).
+In 2024, she completed a PhD at the School of Art and Media.
 You can find her comics here: https://oldpersonwhisperer.wordpress.com/

 Dr Muna Aljawad FRCP